 The Wacom Cintiq series are specially designed for those designers that want to work on the go.

-There are 2 types of the model you can find in the Cintiq series 15.6-inch and 21.5-inch.
+There are 2 types of models you can find in the Cintiq series 15.6-inch and 21.5-inch.

 If you’re a professional graphic designer and your work belongs to major companies that require precision and details then this product is best for you.

-It is expensive than any other tablet we’ve mentioned in our list, its because it offers an on-display screen.
+It is expensive than any other tablet we’ve mentioned in our list because it offers an on-display screen.

 It is a 1920×1080 HD IPS display that allows clarity and sharpness while you zoom to the highest pixel.